rain-sk/use-flux/README.md

 # (Flux) Fluent
-A simplified flux library for TS/JS apps.
+## A simplified flux library for TS/JS apps.

+Flux and Redux libraries have too much boilerplate.
+Keep it simple.

 `npm i flux-fluent`